-- 1. From the Programming menu, select Devices, Keyfobs [912]. - 2.
-Select the keyfob you want to register; the system initiates Registration mode. - 3.
-Press a button, making sure that the keyfob's LED lights up when the button is pressed. - 4.
-Press the same button again.
-When Save? appears on the panel's LCD display, press ✓.
+- 1. From the Programming menu, select Devices, Keyfobs [912]. - Select the keyfob you want to register; the system initiates Registration mode. - Press a button, making sure that the keyfob's LED lights up when the button is pressed. - Press the same button again.
+When Save? appears on the control system's LCD display, press ./.